-Across its schools, the HSC offers 47 degree and certificate programs and 50 medical, dental and public health residency and fellowship programs.
+Across its health schools, WVU offers 47 degree and certificate programs and 50 medical, dental and public health residency and fellowship programs.

 The campus also includes Ruby Memorial Hospital and other clinical facilities associated with WVU Medicine, all of which serve as teaching locations for our students.
 The Centers for Disease Control and Prevention operates a major occupational health research facility on this campus.